Who uses the services of the PBS?

 With which problems can I come to the PBS?

-Basically with all kinds of problems.
+Basically with all kind of problems.
 If a matter is conceived as a problem this alone is a reason for doing something about it.
-If your own resources are not sufficient, it is sensible to look for help.
-Lack of self-confidence, having no partner, having difficulties with your partner, depression, difficulties with your family, friends, professors, etc., addictions, grief, fears, panic … there’s a long list.
-As already stated: if something becomes a problem, the PBS will try to help you, irrespective of how small and trivial your problem may seem to be compared to the problems of others.
-Our experience has shown that students’ problems differ in many respects to everyday problems.
+If your own resources are not sufficient it is just sensible to look for help.
+Lack of self-confidence, having no partner, having difficulties with the partner, depression, difficulties with your family, friends, professors, etc., addictions, lover’s grief, fears, panic … there’s a long list.
+As already said: if something becomes a problem, the PBS will try to help you, irrespective of how small and trivial your problem seems to be compared to the problems of others.
+Our experience has shown that students’ problems differ in many respects to every-day problems.

 How many students use the services of the PBS per year?